It appears your browser may be outdated. For the best website experience, we recommend

-The fan-friendly home of the Shell Houston Open is the Tournament Course -- Redstone Golf Club.
+The fan-friendly home of the Shell Houston Open is the Golf Club of Houston Tournament Course.
 It was designed especially to host a PGA TOUR event by renowned architect Rees Jones and player consultant David Toms.

 The 7,457-yard, par-72 layout was carved out of woodlands lush with oak, pine and cypress trees.
 It is an open-to-all, daily fee course, which gives every golf fan the opportunity to tee it up where the pros play.

 Free of commercial or residential real estate development, the course has wetlands filled with native plants and flowers.
 The routing plan of the course gives fans easy access via fairway crosswalks to move from front nine to back nine in order to follow tournament action.

 Jones, noted for his work on U.S. Open venues, has now designed three courses in Houston.
 The other courses include Shadow Hawk Golf Club and The Houstonian Golf and Country Club.